ohofmann/bcbio_pub/README.md

 We can then point to other frameworks (Meta-SV and Co) for better SV call integration.
 Highlight how this can and should feed back into the SNV/InDel call reports, flagging regions overlapping SV events for manual validation.
 Same for coverage.

-## Still to organize
+## Scaling

+> Moving from exome to whole genome sequencing introduces a myriad of scaling and informatics challenges.
+In addition to the biological component of correctly identifying biological variation, it’s equally important to be able to handle the informatics complexities that come with scaling up to whole genomes.

-1. Run IT benchmarks locally and AWS for 10 WGS (NA12878 copies), use collectl information for graphs and co (see http://bcb.io/2014/12/19/awsbench/)
+That’s the theme for this section.
+Outline how bcbio handles this (parallelization, minimize I/O, pulling in information from <http://bcb.io/2013/05/22/scaling-variant-detection-pipelines-for-whole-genome-sequencing-analysis/>), including how we can monitor/benchmark different workflows and tools.
+Re-run resource benchmarks locally and on AWS for 10 WGS (NA12878 copies), use collectl information for graphs and Co (see <http://bcb.io/2014/12/19/awsbench/>).
+Ideally for whatever workflow we decided to be optimal above (germline, FreeBayes, minimal prep, same filters).

 ## Data Sets and Metrics to distribute